7 Best Practices for Data Governance

 The need for an overarching purpose

 Most data governance frameworks start with a why — a goal, a corporate driver, or a strategic layer for governance strategy and vision.
 The “why” defines how your actions will deliver value and align with your organization’s business objectives.

 Having an overarching purpose also helps the people in your organization develop a sense of purpose and engagement.
 According to Kathryn Minshew, co-founder, and CEO of the popular career advice site The Muse:

 “Younger employees want to believe in the value of their work.
 They expect to be heard and are less likely to follow orders without context.”

 How does creating and communicating the “why” help your teams?

 Another reason for starting with your “why” and involving your people in the process is the way data governance itself has evolved over time.

-In another article, we highlight how modern data governance cannot be a top-down approach, but instead, it should be a decentralized, community-led initiative.
+In another data governance article, we highlight how modern data governance can’t be a top-down directive.
+Instead, it should be a decentralized, community-led initiative.
 In such an environment, data governance becomes a collective, shared responsibility of everyone in your organization.

-So, it’s crucial for them to understand the purpose behind your data governance program, policies, and standards.
+So it’s crucial that employees understand the purpose behind your data governance program, policies, and standards.
 You can start by asking your teams how they visualize your organization’s data culture in the next 12-18 months.